cjdbarlow/bedside-notebook/assessment/env/major.md

 #Major Incident Assessment and Medical Management

-A major incident occurs when the location, number, severity, or type of live casualties requires extraordinary resources.
+A major incident occurs when the location, number, severity, or type of live casualties requires **extraordinary resources**.
 Major incidents can be:
 * Natural of man-made
 * Simple or compound
 A compound incident occcurs when releveant infrastructure (roads, hospitals, and lines of communication) is also disrupted/destroyed.